janpeuker/awesome-tech-roles/README.md

 #### Project Manager

-Similar to: Program Manager, Project Portfolio Manager, Technical Program Manager (TPM, TPgM), Consultant
+Similar to: Program Manager, Project Portfolio Manager, Technical Program Manager (TPM, TPgM), Consultant, Delivery Manager

 See also: Product Manager (PM)

 * [4 Types of Work in the Phoenix Project](https://uptakedigital.zendesk.com/hc/en-us/articles/115000524374-4-Types-of-Work-in-IT-The-Phoenix-Project-) - Highly influential, "The Phoenix project" book introduced the 4 types of work model
 * [An epic treatise on scheduling](https://apenwarr.ca/log/20171213) - _Extremely_ long classic read on agile project management, bug triage, feature prioritization and dependencies
 * [A world-class TPM team](https://doordash.engineering/2021/08/02/6-principles-for-building-a-world-class-tpm-team/) - overview over a modern, well-functioning Technical Program Manager (TPM) function at Doordash
+* [The Delivery Manager Role](https://medium.com/practical-agilist/the-delivery-manager-role-its-totally-a-thing-9a9872f7e9c1) - (for comparision with traditional enterprise) A comparison of the project manager and _Delivery Manager_ role which is often part of complex enterprise agile frameworks such as SAFe where delivery of another piece of business drives tech features
 * [Entropy Crushers](https://medium.com/@rands/entropy-crushers-fd552252dfff#.7gun031xi) - Slightly rant-y homage to project managers and the distinction to product managers
 * [Larry Page the untold story](https://www.businessinsider.com/larry-page-the-untold-story-2014-4) - History how Google fired all project managers after which chaos ensued
 * [PMI Agile Project Management Interview](https://www.pmi.org/learning/library/agile-leaders-discuss-possibilities-post-pandemic-13077) - The Project Management Institute (PMI) Project Management Professional (PMP) is the most recognized industry certification, in this interview 4 PMP's talk about how the pandemic disrupted project management and turned them to more agile